 This book incorporates the 5 Love Languages book by Dr. Gary Chapman, but is created specifically for military couples!
 It focuses on building intimacy over long distances, reintegrating after deployment, and so much more.

 Sending a care package can be such a fun way to incorporate your voice into gifts hand picked for your loved one!
 It could be themed for the time of year, like a birthday or the 4th of July.

-Or it could incorporate a countdown of when you see them next!
+Or it could incorporate a countdown (like this chain) of when you see them next!
 (10 weeks – 10 drink mix packets, $10 bill, 10 pictures…)

 This Etsy shop sells the CUTEST stickers that you can stick to the flaps of your care package!

 And it doesn’t have to be crazy expensive – or super difficult.
 Sign up for Shipthrifty to create SUPER EASY and cheaper shipping labels!